PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Related Work

 \subsection{Differentially Private Stream Release}

-Differential privacy has been widely employed in data streaming scenarios where data is continuously published.
+DP has been widely employed in data streaming scenarios where data is continuously published.
 The privacy notion in stream release mainly includes event-level, user-level, and $w$-event privacy.

 \mypara{Event-level Privacy} It is utilized to protect individual timestamps~\cite{cao2017quantifying,chen2017pegasus,dwork2010differential,perrier2019private,wang2021continuous}.
-Chen \etal~\cite{chen2017pegasus} employ a perturb-group-smooth architecture to answer multiple stream queries.
-Perrier \etal~\cite{perrier2019private} observe that stream data often concentrates below a threshold significantly lower than the upper bound, devising a method based on the smooth sensitivity mechanism to identify this threshold.
+Chen \etal~\cite{chen2017pegasus} use a perturb-group-smooth architecture to answer multiple stream queries.
+Perrier \etal~\cite{perrier2019private} observe that stream data often concentrates below a threshold significantly lower than the upper bound, devising a method based on the smooth sensitivity to identify this threshold.
 Wang \etal~\cite{wang2021continuous} tackle the issue of unbounded maximum values in real-value data stream publishing using a threshold estimation mechanism.
-This framework is applicable to both centralized and local settings for event-level privacy.

 \mypara{User-level Privacy} Compared to event-level DP, which protects against changes in individual events, user-level privacy aims to hide all events of any user~\cite{acs2014case,dong2023continual,erlingsson2019amplification,fan2013adaptive,li2015differentially}.
-Fan \etal~\cite{fan2013adaptive} propose a framework that releases perturbed statistics at sampled timestamps and utilizes the Kalman filter to predict non-sampled values, thereby correcting the noisy sampled values.
+Fan \etal~\cite{fan2013adaptive} propose to release perturbed statistics at sampled timestamps and utilize the Kalman filter to predict non-sampled values, thereby correcting the noisy sampled values.
 Another direction involves the offline setting, where the server initially has a global view of all values and subsequently releases a streaming model that satisfies DP.
-In this context, Acs \etal~\cite{acs2014case} introduce an algorithm based on Discrete Fourier Tansform.
+In this context, Acs~\etal~\cite{acs2014case} propose an algorithm for releasing spatio-temporal density using the discrete fourier transform.

 \mypara{$w$-event Privacy} To achieve a balance between privacy and utility at both event and user levels, $w$-event privacy is proposed for infinite streams, which protects every running window of at most $w$ timestamps~\cite{bolot2013private,kellaris2014differentially,ma2019real,wang2016real,wang2018privacy}.
 Bolot \etal~\cite{bolot2013private} extend the binary tree mechanism for publishing perturbed answers on sliding window sum queries over infinite binary streams with fixed window sizes, introducing a relaxed privacy concept termed decayed privacy.
 Kellaris \etal~\cite{kellaris2014differentially} propose the notion of $w$-event DP and two novel privacy budget allocation schemes, where $\varepsilon$ is divided among individual events to achieve the desired privacy level.
 Wang \etal~\cite{wang2016real} focus on the release of spatio-temporal trajectories and propose a framework called RescueDP, which incorporates a grouping strategy to partition the dimensions with similar statistics and changing trends to reduce the noise injection.